 We love Felt!
 It’s extremely easy to use and great for collaborating with other people.
 It can be used for pretty much anything and it’s got a huge range of features.
 Felt also has a fantastic user community to engage with.

 Felt’s primary use cases are in utilities, exploration, and emergency planning, as well as town planning and individual journeys.
-The Felt team has also made a lot of data available for use on their platform which may be relevant to certain projects.
+The Felt team has also made a lot of data available which may be relevant to certain projects.

 So, as you can imagine, it has lots of uses in the heritage space!
 If you’re visualising historical railroads or migration routes with more data than media, Felt could be right for you.
-It’s extremely popular with citizen scientists and people interested in responses to climate change and environmental disasters.
+It’s also extremely popular with citizen scientists and people interested in climate change and environmental disasters.

-However, Felt isn’t designed to host galleries or multimedia content, so if your project involves anything more complicated than image/data-on-a-map this may not be the right platform.
+However, Felt isn’t designed to host galleries or multimedia content.
+If your project involves anything more complicated than images or data this may not be the right platform.

 ESRI, ArcGIS & StoryMaps

-Traditional ArcGIS can be used for heritage projects – for example, this map of African heritage and this map of deaths of enslaved Africans during the Middle Passage – and works as a tool for visualising borders, trade routes, migration and large volumes of data.
+Traditional ArcGIS can be used for humanities projects.
+For example, this map of African heritage and this map of deaths of enslaved Africans during the Middle Passage.
+It works as a tool for visualising borders, trade routes, migration and large volumes of data.
 The educational value of projects like these are clear, but they’re not necessarily aimed at an inclusive, non-academic audience in terms of user-experience or discoverability.

-The key issue with ArcGIS is that the product was designed for complex GIS and spatial data.
-Getting to grips with the system takes a lot of practice and the platform wasn’t designed to tell stories online or educate the public as its primary operation.
+The key issue with ArcGIS is that the product was designed for spatial data.
+Learning the system takes a lot of practice.
+The platform wasn’t designed to tell stories online or educate the public as its primary operation.
 Because of this, non-GIS people have historically struggled with using it to create humanities-focused outputs.

 Alongside heritage projects, StoryMaps is popular with journalists and climate scientists as a way to make complicated spatial data more accessible to the layperson.